WGLab/doc-ANNOVAR/docs/user-guide/download.md

-# Download ANNOVAR and related data sets

 ## ANNOVAR main package

 The latest version of ANNOVAR can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php).

-ANNOVAR is written in pure Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.
+ANNOVAR is written in Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.

 ## Additional databases

-Most of the databases that ANNOVAR uses can be directly retrieved from UCSC Genome Browser Annotation Database.
-In general, users can use "-downdb" in ANNOVAR to download these files.
-As of Feb2012, there are 6418 databases for hg19, 6443 databases for hg18, 1841 databases for mm9, etc.
+Many of the databases that ANNOVAR uses can be directly retrieved from UCSC Genome Browser Annotation Database by `-downdb` argument.

-Several very commonly used annotation databases for human genomes are additionally provided by me as described below.
-In general, users can use `-downdb -webfrom annovar` in ANNOVAR directly to download these files.
+Several very commonly used annotation databases for human genomes are additionally provided below.
+In general, users can use `-downdb -webfrom annovar` in ANNOVAR directly to download these databases.

 | Genome Build | Table Name | Explanation | Additional Comments |